 This time, we moved down to North Carolina.
 After struggling to keep my relationship together, make ends meat working various jobs, and not being able to come out ahead financially or in my relationship.
 I decided to seek help, I went to counseling and decided to get divorced.

-The process helped me understand what it is to invest in loss and return to the root.
-I found that your root is your founding principles, which may also change...
+The process helped me understand the depth of investing in loss and returning to the root.
+I found that your root is your founding principles, which may change, and it's ok to accept that...
 It's important to invest in loss knowing that you're not always right when you try so hard not to be wrong.
-It is important to know yourself, hold your ground, set your boundaries and keep your foundations intact!
+It is important to know yourself, hold your ground, set your boundaries, keep your foundations intact, and adapt to changes!
 This was the day I learned truly what it is to "Invest in loss and return to the root."
 Seek principles and change when necessary.

 Daniel R. Hyde